 The biggest news about this crossover is the appearance of a plethora of actors from former DC properties joining the Arrowverse in new or reimagined roles.
 It’s a callback that the CW / DC shows have been doing for years.

-So let’s take a look at 10 actors from The CW’s Arrowverse shows who have already been part of the DC Comics universe.
+So let’s take a look at 10 actors from the Arrowverse shows on the CW who have already been part of the DC Comics universe.

 Before the Arrowverse took off The Adventures of Lois & Clark was one of the most well-known TV adaptations of DC comics.
 Dean Cain was Clark Kent and Superman for an entire generation of audiences.
 The show was a fun and influential live-action show that saw comic book characters as serious characters on mainstream television.

 In the Arrowverse, Cain was immediately cast as Kara Danvers’ adoptive father in Supergirl.
 He had a recurring role in the series, that amounted to more than just the father figure.
 Cain’s talents are never in question, and it was amazing to see one of the iconic Superman beside the current Supergirl.

 Brandon Routh Will Now Be Two Different Supermen